Mahrang Baloch and the Struggle Against Enforced Disappearances

 News of his killing spread like a wildfire across the province.
 The towns and villages that were not part of the previous uprisings in 1948, 1958, 1962, and 1973 now actively took part in the insurgency.
 Residents from Pasni, the coastal region of Gwadar, and the provincial capital Quetta, blocked roads, burnt tires, and threw stones at government vehicles.
 Police stations, government offices, and shops were torched and damaged.

 Mahrang has been speaking out against this unequal distribution of resources.
-She said to me: “The people in the corridors of power never paid heed to the grievances of the Baloch and their national question.
+She told me: “The people in the corridors of power never paid heed to the grievances of the Baloch and their national question.
 They always preferred the mineral resources of our land over our people.”

 The residents of Balochistan, particularly youth and political workers, lamented the Pakistani state’s approach towards their province and the Baloch.
 Many took up arms against the state and called for the independence of Balochistan from Pakistan.
 But not all nationalists backed the call for independence and preferred to demand provincial autonomy.
 The common denominator was that they were all against state oppression and the brutal rule of Musharraf.